stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 of ideas it started in my mind!
 Here were new treasuries of data on the Cthulhu Cult, and evidence that it had strange interests at sea as well as on land.
 What motive prompted the hybrid crew to order back the   Emma   as they sailed about with their hideous idol?
-What was the unknown island on which six of the   Emma&rsquo;s   crew had died, and about which the mate Johansen was so secretive?
-What had the vice-admiralty&rsquo;s investigation brought out, and what was known of the noxious cult in Dunedin?
+What was the unknown island on which six of the   Emma's   crew had died, and about which the mate Johansen was so secretive?
+What had the vice-admiralty's investigation brought out, and what was known of the noxious cult in Dunedin?
 And most marvellous of all, what deep and more than natural linkage of dates was this which gave a malign and now undeniable significance to the various turns of events so carefully noted by my uncle?

-  March 1st&mdash;our February 28th according to the International Date Line&mdash;the earthquake and storm had come.
+  March 1st--our February 28th according to the International Date Line--the earthquake and storm had come.
 From Dunedin the   Alert   and her noisome crew had darted eagerly forth as if imperiously summoned, and on the other side of the earth poets and artists had begun to dream of a strange, dank Cyclopean city whilst a young sculptor had moulded in his sleep the form of the dreaded Cthulhu.
-March 23d the crew of the   Emma   landed on an unknown island and left six men dead; and on that date the dreams of sensitive men assumed a heightened vividness and darkened with dread of a giant monster&rsquo;s malign pursuit, whilst an architect had gone mad and a sculptor had lapsed suddenly into delirium!
-And what of this storm of April 2nd&mdash;the date on which all dreams of the dank city ceased, and Wilcox emerged unharmed from the bondage of strange fever?
-What of all this&mdash;and of those hints of old Castro about the sunken, star-born Old Ones and their coming reign; their faithful cult   and their mastery of dreams?
-Was I tottering on the brink of cosmic horrors beyond man&rsquo;s power to bear?
-If so, they must be horrors of the mind alone, for in some way the second of April had put a stop to whatever monstrous menace had begun its siege of mankind&rsquo;s soul.
+March 23d the crew of the   Emma   landed on an unknown island and left six men dead; and on that date the dreams of sensitive men assumed a heightened vividness and darkened with dread of a giant monster's malign pursuit, whilst an architect had gone mad and a sculptor had lapsed suddenly into delirium!
+And what of this storm of April 2nd--the date on which all dreams of the dank city ceased, and Wilcox emerged unharmed from the bondage of strange fever?
+What of all this--and of those hints of old Castro about the sunken, star-born Old Ones and their coming reign; their faithful cult   and their mastery of dreams?
+Was I tottering on the brink of cosmic horrors beyond man's power to bear?
+If so, they must be horrors of the mind alone, for in some way the second of April had put a stop to whatever monstrous menace had begun its siege of mankind's soul.

   That evening, after a day of hurried cabling and arranging, I bade my host adieu and took a train for San Francisco.
 In less than a month I was in Dunedin; where, however,